ceramicnetwork/docs/docs/streamtypes/caip-10-link/api.md

 const accountLink = await Caip10Link.fromAccount(
     ceramic,
     '0x0544dcf4fce959c6c4f3b7530190cb5e1bd67cb8@eip155:1',
-    { syncTimeoutSeconds: 0 },
 )
 ```

 !!! info ""
     Note that by default `Caip10Link.fromAccount()` will try to query the network for the current Stream state.
-If you know that this is the first time a Caip10Link has been created for this blockchain address, and you wish to avoid waiting on a response from the network unnecessarily, you can set `syncTimeoutSeconds` to 0 in the `opts` argument, as we do in the above example.
+If you know that this is the first time a Caip10Link has been created for this blockchain address, and you wish to avoid waiting on a response from the network unnecessarily, you can set `syncTimeoutSeconds` to 0 in the `opts` argument.

 #### Loading an existing link